 - On the View tab, in the Windows group, click Catalog View .

-Catalog views and the Catalog pane are complementary.
-They have some functionality in common, but certain tasks, such as previewing data, can only be done in a catalog view.
+The catalog view and the Catalog pane are complementary.
+They have some functionality in common, but certain tasks, such as previewing data, can only be done in the catalog view.
 In this tutorial, you'll work with both the view and the pane.
 You'll also interact with the catalog through the Contents pane, which shows the contents of the active view, whether it's a map, a layout, or the catalog.

 - Make the Catalog pane active and confirm that the Project tab is selected.
-Expand the Databases and Folders containers.
+Expand the Databases and Folders items.

 When you start ArcGIS Pro without a template, a default geodatabase and home folder are created in a temporary directory in your user profile.
 You'll change these defaults later.

-To access the tutorial data, you'll make a folder connection.
+To access the tutorial data, you need to make a folder connection to it.